![]() |

-Scroll down for the latest information. |
+Scroll down for the latest information.

-Welcome to the Finn Slough and the Finn Slough Heritage & Wetland Society.
+Welcome to Finn Slough and the Finn Slough Heritage & Wetland Society.
 The residents and fishers who live and work in this unique community invite you to explore the pages of this website and uncover the many delightful aspects of the "Slough"; its Finnish roots, the who's who of wildlife and plants, current events related to our community and its role in the rich heritage of the Fraser River.

 Discover Finn Slough!
 Click on the buttons to the left and be sure to visit our Gallery to view images collected from artists.